IrakliKhorguani/Predict-health-outcomes-of-patients-with-Alcohol-Use-Disorder/README.md

-# Data Science project to predict health outcomes of patients with Alcohol Use Disorder
+# Data Science project to predict health outcomes of patients with Alcohol Use Disorder admitted in Intensive Care Unit

 ## Introduction